projectfunction/starter-static-template/TASK.md

 # Brief

-You have been approached by Nottingham City Council to create a new Tourism Information website.
+You have been approached by Nottingham City Council to create a new Tourism Information website for Nottingham Tourism Center.
 This website should contain information about the city, places to visit, and recommendations for restaurants.
-This website should work on mobile, tablet, and desktop.
+The primary color for Nottingham Tourism Center is `rgb(209,216,8)` This website should work on mobile, tablet, and desktop.

 [Browser support](https://browser-update.org/browsers.html) should be as follows: